dantauu/react-monorepo/README.md

-# react-monorepo
+# About

-This is a monorepo for react + nest application
+This is a monorepo for React.js + Nest.js application

-To install dependencies:
+To start this:
 # First step

 ```bash
 bun install
 ```

-# Second step - start fullstack
+# Second step - start fullstack in docker

 ```bash
 bun run dev
 ```
+after this will be starting container

-# Or start only frontend
+# Or start by individually

+Frontend
 ```bash
 bun run dev:frontend
 ```

-# Or start only backend
+Backend
 ```bash
 bun run dev:backend
 ```

-This project was created using `bun init` in bun v1.3.1.
-[Bun](https://bun.com) is a fast all-in-one JavaScript runtime.